 If it is because of a newly planned extension or other elective changes to the structure of the building, this will not be insured.

 You won’t be able to claim for underpinning if your property is experiencing subsidence while still covered by the new building warranty that typically comes with all new or recently built properties.
 In these instances, the home builder will be responsible for stabilising the property.

 Insurance is all about assessing risk.
 Potential home insurers will want to know if they’re exposing themselves to an increased risk.
 Underpinned properties are considered riskier because it indicates that the property may be structurally unsound, or have imperfect sub-optimal foundations.

 While in theory the property should be more secure than before, there are no guarantees that it won’t require further structural work.

 That said, historical underpinning may have less of an impact on your premiums than recent work; if there has been no further movement of the ground in decades since it was completed, the likelihood is that the problems have been largely solved.

 If the vendor/estate agent misled you about historical work that has been completed to the property by failing to declare it on the Property Information Form, you may be able to sue; buyers are protected by the Misrepresentation Act (1967).

 If sellers fail to declare underpinning and this later comes to light, they must prove they didn’t know about it.
 Of course, there may be a paper trail proving they were informed when they bought the property.

 Any legal expenses you incur in suing the seller may be covered through your home insurance.
-To be covered, you will need to have selected Family Legal Protection as an optional extra, or opted for a policy that includes it as standard (such as Admiral Platinum buildings insurance).
+To be covered, you'll need to have selected Family Legal Protection as an optional extra, or opted for a policy that includes it as standard (such as Admiral Platinum Buildings Insurance).